Skip to content

 Termination of Employment and Visa Sponsorship

-Please note that a visa sponsorship by the University ends upon the postdoc’s termination date.
-If a postdoc is terminated earlier than the end date of the visa sponsorship, the termination date will supersede the original end date for sponsorship and the department is responsible to notify ISSS.
-A multi-year visa sponsorship does not guarantee reappointment or continued employment.
+If a postdoctoral trainee is terminated earlier than the end date of the visa sponsorship, the termination date supersedes the original end date for sponsorship.
+The department is responsible for notifying ISSS.

 Appointment Letter Language (example)